Do Wellness Programs Save Money?

 Based on what we have seen and experienced in the past, we can be fairly confident about what will happen in the near future.
 Our best predictors of the future come from the past.

-It’s true for kids and punch, it’s true for investing in the stock market, and it’s true for employee healthcare costs.
+It’s true for kids and punch, it’s true for investing in the stock market, and it’s true for predicting how much money a wellness program will save in employee healthcare costs.
 The best predictor of future healthcare costs is past healthcare costs.
 Insurance companies call this credibility.

 Credibility is an actuarial term describing the degree of accuracy in forecasting future events based on statistical reporting of past events.
 Credibility is not the only predictor, but it is the best predictor.